simonbrowndotje/c4model/tooling/index.md

 The [diagramming](/tooling/diagramming#tools) and [modelling](/tooling/modelling#tools) pages both have lists of tools that support the C4 model.
 Please
-[get in touch](mailto:hello@architectis.je?subject=C4%20model%20-%20tool%20addition) to ask about adding your tool to these lists, with the following information:
+[get in touch](mailto:hello@architectis.je?subject=C4%20model%20-%20tooling) to ask about adding your open source tool or advertising your closed source tool to these lists, with the following information:

 - Name
 - Short description